ubergonmx/Viral-Isolation/README.md

 # <img src="./public/viral-isolation.svg" alt="html5" width="40" height="40"/> [Viral Isolation](http://viral-isolation.pages.dev)

-Viral Isolation web app is a digital companion of the physical board game for GAMEDES.
+Viral Isolation web app is a digital companion of its physical board game for Game Design (GAMEDES) class.
 It was developed using MongoDB, Express, React, Node.js, TypeScript, Tailwind, and Socket.io.

 ## Run locally
 To run the web app locally, follow these steps: